diegofch29/teams-app-dev-guide/README.md

         export default Unauthenticated;
      ```

-3. Now that we have an authenticated user we will set the a state to know we have an authenticated user and a token you can us it to send it to your backend.
-In your app.tsx you can use something like this.
+3. Now that we have an authenticated user we will set the a state to know we have an authenticated user and a token you can use to send it to your backend.
+In our app.tsx you can use something like this.

    ```
    import { useState } from "react";